arh-eu/gds-java-sdk/README.md

 To create the messages you can use the `MessageManager` class, which provides many overloads for the types you want to create and includes automatic validation for the values you specified.

-If any of the values violate the rules of the specified message (ie. if the `isFragmented` flag is set to `false`, the `firstFragment` should be set to `null` and so), the `MessageManager` will throw a (checked) `ValidationException`.
+If any of the values violate the rules of the specified message (i.e. if the `isFragmented` flag is set to `false`, the `firstFragment` should be set to `null` and so), the `MessageManager` will throw a (checked) `ValidationException`.

 As the messages are serialized into `MessagePack` packets, it is possible that something fails while the message is serialized (which is invoked automatically upon construction).
-Therefore an `IOException` can also raise during creation.
+Therefore, an `IOException` can also raise during creation.

 ```java
 try {